us-irs/va416xx-rs/va416xx-hal/README.md

 [embedded-hal](https://github.com/rust-embedded/embedded-hal) project, making it compatible with various drivers in the embedded rust ecosystem.

+You have to enable one of the following device features to use this crate depending on which chip you are using:

+- `va41630`
+- `va41629`
+- `va41628`
+- `va41620`

 ## Building

 Building an application requires the `thumbv7em-none-eabihf` cross-compiler toolchain.